Get

 10. Take Time or Steady

-“Take time” or “steady” are commands that prompt your herding dog to tell the dog to slow down, especially if the “stand” command doesn’t work when you try to teach it to your pet.
+“Take time” or “steady” are commands that prompt your herding dog to tell the dog to slow down, especially when calm, controlled movement is needed.
 You can use either of these commands to prompt the dog to slow down and put more room between them and the herd.
-This is often used if a dog doesn’t know the difference between a sharp and a gentle command.
+This is often used to maintain control and reduce pressure on the stock.

 clicker training a border collie dog